Gtaren/OpenCV-Prank-Program/README.md

 ## Usage
 1. Install required libraries.
-3. Change images to your favorites.(Initial images: my lovely dog)
+3. Change images to what you like.(Initial images: my lovely dog)
 4. Try it.
 (Be sure that your PC will shut down)
 ```
 python3 prank.py